 - Establishing additional prior approvals requirements.

-C. Office of Sponsored Projects – Subrecipient Monitoring Activities
+C. Office of Sponsored Projects (OSP) – Subrecipient Monitoring Activities

-At least annually, as part of the risk assessment, OSP monitors a subrecipient’s compliance with the terms and conditions of the subaward.
-Activities include but are not limited to:
+On an ongoing basis, OSP monitors a subrecipient’s compliance with the terms and conditions of the subaward.
+OSP risk assessment activities include but are not limited to:

 - Ensuring the timely submissions of performance reports and invoices;